openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-7/07-udica.md

 ``semodule -i home_test.cil /usr/share/udica/templates/{base_container.cil,home_container.cil}``{{execute}}

-Now, run the same type of container again, but pass it a security option telling it to label the process to use our new custom policy, and it will execute without being blocked:
+Now, run the same type of container again, but pass it a security option telling it to label the process to use our new custom policy, and it will execute without being blocked.
+First start the contaier:

-``podman run --security-opt label=type:home_test.process -v /home/:/home:ro -id ubi8 bash``{{execute}}``
+``podman run --name home-test-2 --security-opt label=type:home_test.process -v /home/:/home:ro -id ubi8 bash``{{execute}}

+Execute the ''ls'' command:

+``podman exec -it home-test-2 ls /home``{{execute}}

 You will notice that the process is running with the "home_test.process" SELinux context: